LUX* South Ari Atoll

 The seaplane runs daylight-only (06:30 to 16:00 local); international arrivals at Velana past 14:30 typically overnight at the airport hotel and fly to Dhidhoofinolhu the next morning.
 Alternative routing via Maamigili Airport (VAM) plus 15-minute speedboat onward exists as a same-day option for travellers landing past the seaplane curfew; the Maamigili routing produces materially shorter total-transfer time than the Velana-seaplane routing for VAM-domestic-connection travellers.

 Visa: most nationalities receive a 30-day free visa on arrival; passports must be valid six months past entry.
-The Tourism GST applies at 17 percent on the total-stay arithmetic.
+The Tourism GST applies at 17 percent on the total stay.

 Best time to visit